AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_openvpn_end_to_end_traffic.rst

     1. Send traffic  from OpenVPN client to the end device by Telnet command

-  * If the telnet traffic fail, the real application traffic might not work properly
+  * If the telnet traffic fails, the real application traffic might not work properly

   Probable Causes: